Akri-A/QuantumBrush_App/README.md

 7. Drag `install.sh` from the Finder window and drop it on the Terminal window.
 You might see some weird path name is added next to `sh `. (e.g. `sh /astrydpark/download/install.sh`).
 8. Press Enter and follow the instructions on the Terminal window.

-	e.g. If the installer asks `{...}?
-(Y/y)`, you can press *y* and Enter!
+	e.g. If the installer shows `{someQuestion}?
+(Y/y)`, you can press `y` and Enter!

 9. After it install the program, you can choose whether the installer will set up the environment for you or not.
-Just press *y* for peaceful mind.
+Just press `y` for peaceful mind.

-## (c.f.)
-Update Instructions

-	You don't need to download another installation file.
-You can just simply browse through the `$HOME/quantumbrush` folder, and repeat the number 3-8 on the Terminal window, only for `update.sh` file this time!
+10. For the update, you don't need to download another installation file.
+You can just simply browse through the `HOME/quantumbrush` folder, and repeat the number 3-8 on the Terminal window, only for `update.sh` file this time!

 # Examples